 The perfect shape to bring you satisfaction, you can also use this vibrator externally, making it the best for unlocking the variety of the female orgasm.
 The Millionaire has four speeds and two pulsation modes, but it's still extra quiet.

 This small, super-quiet clitoral vibrator features a rounded head and small bumps to provide focused stimulation.

 This vibrator features a rounded head to gently stimulate your G-spot.
 It's been carefully designed to deliver the best stimulation possible.

 Smile Makers lubricants are anti-inflammatory, containing natural liquorice root extract.
 They're also fragrance-free, vegan, and compatible with condoms and silicone toys.

-During the research process, Smile Makers discovered that 80% of women experience pain during sex due to vaginal dryness, but less than 4% like the traditional lubricants available.
+During the research process, Smile Makers discovered that 80 percent of women experience pain during sex due to vaginal dryness, but less than 4 percent like the traditional lubricants available.
 Enter: Little Light Liquid.

 This serum would be especially helpful for women experiencing dryness after giving birth or post-menopause.